* Senate passes budget plan that could pave the way for tax cuts

 "This has been a healthy advance.
 It has been a slow, steady grind upward.
 There's been extraordinarily low volatility," said Hank Smith, co-chief investment officer at Haverford Trust in Radnor, Pennsylvania.

-Celgene slumped more than 10 percent after the company abandoned testing a drug to treat Crohn's disease.
+Celgene slumped 10.8 percent after the company abandoned testing a drug to treat Crohn's disease.

 Advancing issues outnumbered declining ones on the NYSE by a 1.55-to-1 ratio; on Nasdaq, a 1.58-to-1 ratio favored advancers.

 About 6.2 billion shares changed hands on U.S. exchanges.
 That compares with the 5.9 billion daily average for the past 20 trading days, according to Thomson Reuters data.
 (Additional reporting by Sruthi Shankar in Bengaluru; Editing by Dan Grebler and James Dalgleish)